onemen/tabmixplus-docs/src/content/docs/troubleshooting/session-manager-backup.md

 :::note

-Mozilla removed the option "Don't load tabs until selected" from Firefox 47 user interface.<br /> If you want to load all tabs immediately on Restore, go to `about:config` and set:<br />
+Mozilla removed the option "Don't load tabs until selected" from Firefox 47 user interface.<br /> If you want to load all tabs immediately on Restore, go to `about\:config` and set:<br />
 `preference browser.sessionstore.restore_on_demand` to `false`.

 :::